Manor MRT07: Administration and subsequent closure

-Single-seater design
+Design of the MRT07

 On January 27, 2017, the day Manor Racing ceased operations, Joao Correia, one of the team's aerodynamicists, posted on social networks a photograph of a wind tunnel model of the MRT07 at 60% of its actual size and a photograph revealing the existence of two chassis.

 The Manor MRT07 (sometimes called MRT06 in the references), designed by John McQuilliam, Luca Furbatto, Nikolas Tombazis and Tim Milne, is an evolution of the Manor MRT05, which itself evolved from the Manor MNR1, a single-seater designed by Marussia F1 Team for the 2015 season before it went bankrupt.
 The MRT07's development began in spring 2016, and its final wind tunnel tests took place in December 2016.

 Chassis and suspension

 This single-seater complied with the 2017 technical regulations: aerodynamic downforce was increased by 25% and the single-seater had a minimum mass of 728 kilograms, seven of which could be freely distributed to the front or rear of the single-seater, reaching 330 and 391 kilograms respectively.
 As the MRT05 was 30 kilograms under the authorized weight in 2016, the MRT07's parts were larger to enable it to reach the legal weight.

 The MRT07 featured a carbon-fiber monocoque chassis designed to house a Mercedes-AMG F1 M08 EQ Power+ turbocharged V6 engine, with a displacement of 1,600 cm3 and revving at 15,000 rpm.
 This block was to be cooled by a liquid-air cooler located between the fuel tank and the engine, a practice inspired by that used by Mercedes Grand Prix since 2014 with its Mercedes AMG F1 W05.
 The air intakes on the pontoons were reduced but wider than those on the MRT05, and were oriented towards the rear at a 15-degree angle because the Mercedes-AMG engine required less cooling air.
 The asymmetrical rear of the chassis had a small opening on the left and a large one on the right to allow engine cooling.
 The airbox above the cockpit was similar to that of the MRT05, divided into two parts, one feeding the transmission, the other sending air to the engine.
 The chassis featured electronic elements previously located in the MRT05's pontoons to improve the aerodynamics of the single-seater's sides.

 The Manor MRT07 featured front and rear suspensions designed in-house, whereas the team previously subcontracted this part to Williams Grand Prix Engineering.
 The front suspensions, larger than in 2016, featured a traditional architecture with two torsion bars and a shock absorber to counteract roll.
 These components were attached to a metal part.